- Fifteen month program

 Registered health information technicians perform technical medical record functions vital to the operation of the organization, including analyzing, coding, and health record evaluation.
 Registered health information technicians process, maintain, complete and report health information data for reimbursement, facility planning, marketing, risk management, utilization management, quality assessment and research.
 Graduates may be employed in a variety of settings including hospitals, health maintenance organizations, and other health care facilities.

 The general education core will transfer to a variety of colleges and universities.
-Contact a counselor or faculty member at any of the colleges/universities for specific information and to obtain the recommended sequencing of courses.
+Contact a counselor, academic advisor, or faculty member at any of the colleges/universities for specific information and to obtain the recommended sequencing of courses.

 Admission Criteria For The Coding Certificate

-Admission to the certificate program requires completion of an application found on the LSC-North Harris Web site.
-Applications are accepted March 1 to May 1st for fall entry.
-Applicants seeking admission into these programs must successfully pass a criminal background check.
-Students may be required to show proof of immunizations such as tetanus and MMR (mumps, measles, rubella).
+Admission to the Coding Certificate program requires completion of an application.
+Applicants seeking admission into this program must successfully complete the background check, for more information please see the HIT department webpage.
+Students may be required to show proof of immunizations such as tetanus and MMR (mumps, measles, and rubella).
 Students may also be required to document negative results from a tuberculosis test.
 Applicants must cover the cost of the background check, immunizations and drug screen if required by clinical affiliates.
-Admission requires the following:

-The coding certificate prepares the technician to assign a code to a medical diagnosis or procedure.
+A certificate in coding prepares the technician to assign a code to a medical diagnosis or procedure.
 Medical coders consult classification manuals and rely on their knowledge of disease processes to assign codes.
-After completion of the certificate, graduates are eligible to sit for a national certification exam administered by AHIMA and become certified as a certified coding associate (CCA).
-The coding certificate program begins every fall semester.
-Students wishing to begin the certificate program at any other time besides the fall may take some of the core courses or prerequisites for the program.
+After completion of the certificate, students will be certified as a Certified Coding Associate (CCA) after successfully passing the exam administered by the American Health Information Management Association (AHIMA).

 Please contact Dr. Viseeta Brown at Viseeta.K.Brown@LoneStar.edu or call 281.943.6860 for more information.